SSWConsulting/SSW.Rules.Content/rules/how-to-capitalize-titles/rule.md

 It's best to only do this on main titles, and leave subtitles in normal sentence form - only capitalize the first word and proper nouns.
 Basically, it saves hassles...
 English is a confusing language, and there are too many variations that cause too many arguments.

 ::: info
-**Note:** We acknowledge the paradox in this pge, as the title itself is not capitalized.
+**Note:** We acknowledge the paradox in this page, as the title itself is not capitalized.
 The reason is because we structure SSW Rules content based on a category page.
 For example, [Rules to Better Technical Documentation](/rules-to-better-technical-documentation) is the main title, and every rule under it is considered a subtitle.
 :::

 ::: good